4Cs of Diamonds

 Need a Primer you can carry around?
 Download this PDF on the 4Cs, or look below for the 4Cs of diamonds defined:

 Of all the 4Cs, cut has the greatest effect on a diamond’s beauty.
-In determining the quality of the cut, the grader evaluates the cutter’s skill in the fashioning of the diamond; technology.
+In determining the quality of the cut, the grader evaluates the cutter’s skill in the fashioning of the diamond.
 The more precise the cut, the more captivating the diamond is to the eye.

 Gem-quality diamonds occur in many hues.
 In the range from colorless to light yellow or light brown.
 Colorless diamonds are the rarest.
-Other natural colors (Blue, Red, Pink for example) are known as fancy – their color grading is different than from white diamonds.
+Other natural colors (blue, red, pink for example) are known as "fancy," and their color grading is different than from white colorless diamonds.
+Learn about colored diamonds trends.

 The Fifth C: Confidence